bufbuild/protobuf-es/MANUAL.md

 mygroup?: User_MyGroup;
 ```

-We also generate the message `User_MyGroup`.

 > [!CAUTION]
 >
-> The groups feature is deprecated and should not be used when creating new schemas.
+> The groups feature is deprecated and shouldn't be used when creating new schemas.
 Use nested messages instead.

 ### Proto2 required fields

 In proto2, fields can use the `required` keyword to ensure that the field is always set.
 In Protobuf-ES, required fields
 are validated when serializing a message, but not when parsing or constructing a message.

-When consuming messages using proto2 required, properties are non-optional, so it is less of a burden to work with them
-as with v1 versions of Protobuf-ES.
-Note that message fields are an exception - they are always optional properties.
+With Protobuf-ES v2, `required` is less of a burden because the properties are no longer optional.
+However, the
+improvement only applies to scalar and enum fields, not to message fields.
+For message fields, the behavior for
+proto2 `required` is unchanged between v1 and v2.

 > [!CAUTION]
 >
-> Required is a legacy feature.
+> `required` is a legacy feature.
 The [official language guide][protobuf.dev/required] states: **Do not use.**

 ### Proto3 optional fields

-In proto3, zero values like `0`, `false`, or `""` are not serialized.
+In proto3, zero values like `0`, `false`, or `""` aren't serialized.
 The `optional` keyword enables presence tracking
-for a field, allowing to distinguish between an absent value, and an explicitly set zero value.
+for a field, allowing you to distinguish between an absent value and an explicitly set zero value.

 ```protobuf
 optional bool active = 3;